GrosseMilchstrasse/Weverse-io-Download/README.md

 2. **FFmpeg**: The program uses FFmpeg to combine `.ts` files into a single video.
 Download and install FFmpeg from [FFmpeg's official website](https://ffmpeg.org/download.html).

-3. **m3u8**: To find m3u8 files you should check by inspecting the website and check Network element or using add on like hls downloader, remember to download weverse m3u8, you need copy full link include _gda key
+3. **m3u8**: To find m3u8 files you should check by inspecting the website and check Network element or using add-on like hls downloader, remember to download weverse m3u8, you need copy full link include _gda key

 ### Step-by-Step Setup